 If a patient has significant proliferative retinopathy in the preconception period, it should be stabilized before she becomes pregnant.
-If there is pre-proliferative eye disease before pregnancy, it is likely to progress to active proliferation.
-Generally, pregnant women with pre-proliferative disease will go through laser treatment soon after detection of pregnancy.
+If there is preproliferative eye disease before pregnancy, it is likely to progress to active proliferation.
+Generally, pregnant women with preproliferative disease will go through laser treatment soon after the detection of pregnancy.
 Because retinopathy can progress very quickly, these patients are likely to require many laser sessions.
+Referral to an ophthalmologist may be warranted.